richard-costa/richard-costa.github.io/notes/stats_mech_ii/stats_mech_ii_chap1_1.md

 \end{aligned}
 $$

 However, note that we __do not__ have an expression for the collision term just yet.
 We did nothing more than just state that there is a difference between the distribution functions and worked it out from there.
-We will now derive the expression for the collision term.
+Next we derive the expression for the collision term.

 # 1.4 The Collision Term

 [Back to Contents](#contents)

 To fully derive the Boltzmann Equation we need to determine the collision term.
-The collision term is the (net) number of particles in a given (phase space) volume element  $d^{3}r d^{3}p$ due to collisions.
-Some of these particles enter this volume due to those collisions and some particles that were initially there escape it due to those collisions.
+The collision term is the (net) number of particles in a given (phase space) volume element  $d^{3}r d^{3}p$ due to collisions: some of these particles entered the volume and some escaped it.
 Let us denote the number of particles that enter and escape $d^{3}r d^{3}p$ due to collisions as $\overline{R}$ and $R$, respectively.
 Therefore we can write

 $$
 \left( \frac{\partial f}{\partial t} \right)_{\mathrm{Coll.}} dt = (\overline{R} - R)dt.